Lavanyasakthivel21/Login-form/README.md

 <li>CSS saves a lot of work.
 It can control the layout of multiple web pages all at once</li>
 <li>External stylesheets are stored in CSS files</li>

- <h1>Bootstrap </h1><br>
+ <h1>Bootstrap </h1>
-Bootstrap is a free front-end framework for faster and easier web development<br>
+ <li>Bootstrap is a free front-end framework for faster and easier web development</li>
-Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins.<br>
+ <li>Bootstrap includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many other, as well as optional JavaScript plugins.</li>
-Bootstrap also gives you the ability to easily create responsive designs<br>
+ <li>Bootstrap also gives you the ability to easily create responsive designs</li>